-Vacation requests made after the posting of the vacation schedule will be responded to, in writing, within ten (10) business days of the request and shall be determined by the Director of Resident Care or designate having due regard to the proper operation of the Home on a first come first served basis, not on the basis of seniority.
+Vacation requests made after the posting of the vacation schedule shall be determined by the Director of Resident Care or designate having due regard to the proper operation of the Home on a first come first served basis, not on the basis of seniority.
+Requests for vacation shall not be unreasonably and/or arbitrarily withheld.